-- Note: As shown in the figure, the production data HW version, FW version, and production date, which have been programmed since 2012, can also be displayed with "Show production info". - Access from the PLC: From TwinCAT 3.1. build 4024.24, the functions FB_EcReadBIC and FB_EcReadBTN for reading into the PLC are available in the Tc2_EtherCAT library from v3.3.19.0. - EtherCAT devices with a CoE directory may also have the object 0x10E2:01 to display their own eBIC, which can also be easily accessed by the PLC:
+- Note: as can be seen in the illustration, the production data HW version, FW version and production date, which have been programmed since 2012, can also be displayed with "Show Production Info". - From TwinCAT 3.1. build 4024.24 the functions FB_EcReadBIC and FB_EcReadBTN for reading into the PLC and further eBIC auxiliary functions are available in the Tc2_EtherCAT Library from v3.3.19.0. - In the case of EtherCAT devices with CoE directory, the object 0x10E2:01 can additionally by used to display the device's own eBIC; the PLC can also simply access the information here:

-The device must be in PREOP/SAFEOP/OP for access:
+The device must be in SAFEOP/OP for access:

-Inc dex Name Rags Value
+Ind ex Name Flags Value

 1000 Device type RO 0x015E1389 (22942601)

 1008 Device name RO ELM3704-0000

 1009 Hardware version RO 00

 100A Software version RO 01

 100B Bootloader version RO J0.1.27.0

-+ 1011:0 Restore default parameters RO >1<
+• 1011:0 Restore default parameters RO >1<

 1018:0 Identity RO >4<

 8 10E2:0 Manufacturer-specific Identification C RO >1<

 10E2:01 SubIndex 001 RO 1P158442SBTN0008jekp1KELM3704 Q1 2P482001000016

-10F0:0 Backup parameter handling RO >1<
+• 10F0:0 Backup parameter handling RO >1<

-+ 10F3:0 Diagnosis History RO >21 <
++ 10F3:0 Diagnosis History RO > 21 <

 10F8 Actual Time Stamp RO 0x170bfb277e

-- The object 0x10E2 will be preferentially introduced into stock products in the course of necessary firmware revision. - From TwinCAT 3.1. build 4024.24, the functions FB_EcCoEReadBIC and FB_EcCoEReadBTN for reading into the PLC are available in the Tc2 EtherCAT library from v3.3.19.0 - The following auxiliary functions are available for processing the BIC/BTN data in the PLC in Tc2 Utilities as of TwinCAT 3.1 build 4024.24 - F_SplitBIC: The function splits the Beckhoff Identification Code (BIC) sBICValue into its components using known identifiers and returns the recognized substrings in the ST_SplittedBIC structure as a return value - BIC TO BTN: The function extracts the BTN from the BIC and returns it as a return value - Note: If there is further electronic processing, the BTN is to be handled as a string(8); the identifier "SBTN" is not part of the BTN. - · Technical background
+- the object 0x10E2 will be introduced into stock products in the course of a necessary firmware revision. - From TwinCAT 3.1. build 4024.24 the functions FB_EcCoEReadBIC and FB_EcCoEReadBTN for reading into the PLC and further eBIC auxiliary functions are available in the Tc2_EtherCAT Library from v3.3.19.0. - Note: in the case of electronic further processing, the BTN is to be handled as a string(8); the identifier "SBTN" is not part of the BTN. - · Technical background

-The new BIC information is written as an additional category in the ESI-EEPROM during device production.
-The structure of the ESI content is largely dictated by the ETG specifications, therefore the additional vendor-specific content is stored using a category in accordance with the ETG.2010.
-ID 03 tells all EtherCAT masters that they may not overwrite these data in the event of an update or restore the data after an ESI update.
+The new BIC information is additionally written as a category in the ESI-EEPROM during the device production.
+The structure of the ESI content is largely dictated by the ETG specifications, therefore the additional vendor-specific content is stored with the help of a category according to ETG.2010.
+ID 03 indicates to all EtherCAT masters that they must not overwrite these data in case of an update or restore the data after an ESI update.

-The structure follows the content of the BIC, see here.
-The EEPROM therefore requires approx. 50..200 bytes of memory.
+The structure follows the content of the BIC, see there.
+This results in a memory requirement of approx. 50..200 bytes in the EEPROM.

-- · Special cases - If multiple hierarchically arranged ESCs are installed in a device, only the top-level ESC carries the eBIC information. - If multiple non-hierarchically arranged ESCs are installed in a device, all ESCs carry the eBIC information. - If the device consists of several sub-devices which each have their own identity, but only the top-level device is accessible via EtherCAT, the eBIC of the top-level device is located in the CoE object directory 0x10E2:01 and the eBICs of the sub-devices follow in 0x10E2:nn.
+- · Special cases - If multiple, hierarchically arranged ESCs are installed in a device, only the top-level ESC carries the eBIC Information. - If multiple, non-hierarchically arranged ESCs are installed in a device, all ESCs carry the eBIC Information. - If the device consists of several sub-devices with their own identity, but only the top-level device is accessible via EtherCAT, the eBIC of the top-level device is located in the CoE object directory 0x10E2:01 and the eBICs of the sub-devices follow in 0x10E2:nn.